 3 Results

 The first comparison made is with respect to the modelling of the fluid phase behaviour.
 Key parameters are compared in Table 3.
+The results are obtained for the stream “Well fluid” as shown in Figure 1, with temperature and pressure adjusted to standard conditions.
 As seen from the results, DWSIM calculates slightly lower liquid density and slightly higher gas molecular weight, although the modelled properties in the two simulators match very well.
 The gas-oil-ratio (GOR) is also very well matched.
 The largest difference is seen on the critical properties.
 For comparison, the phase envelope calculated with the two simulators is shown in Fig. 2.

 Table 3 Well fluid phase behaviour